2nd Justice and Development Party Ordinary Congress

-The 2nd Justice and Development Party Ordinary Congress was a party convention of the governing Turkish Justice and Development Party (AKP) that took place on 11 November 2006.
+The 2nd Justice and Development Party Ordinary Congress was a party convention of the governing Turkish Justice and Development Party (AK Party) that took place on 11 November 2006.
 Elections were held for the party leader, the party Central Executive and Decision Committee (MKYK), the Central Disciplinary Committee (MDK) and the Headquarters Inner-Party Democracy Steering Committee (GMPDHK).

-The AKP's founding party leader Recep Tayyip Erdoğan stood as the only candidate for the party leadership and was re-elected as leader with 1,330 votes.
+The AK Party's founding party leader Recep Tayyip Erdoğan stood as the only candidate for the party leadership and was re-elected as leader with 1,330 votes.
 Two votes were recorded as either invalid of blank.
 The congress was held a year before the 2007 general election, the controversial 2007 presidential election and a constitutional referendum.